 If you’re currently renting, you’ve probably heard more than once that it’s better to buy than rent.
 And you’ve probably heard all the standard reasons: rent is just wasting money; if you own your own home, you can do what you want with it; and so on.
 That’s all true, but the undeniable financial benefits are the most compelling reasons to own.
-So let’s see, from a financial perspective, why it is better to buy vs. rent in Los Angeles.
+So let’s see, from a financial perspective, why it is better to buy vs. rent in Riverside.

 Rents Go Up

-For some people, the best reason why it is better to buy vs. rent in Los Angeles is the predictability and stability.
+For some people, the best reason why it is better to buy vs. rent in Riverside is the predictability and stability.
 When you own your home, you’re not subject to the whims of a landlord.
 Unless you’re in a rent-controlled building or neighborhood, your monthly rent payment can go up at any time.
 If, on the other hand, you buy a home with a fixed-rate mortgage, your monthly payment will always remain the same.
 You have stability, and you can budget for other expenses without any surprises.

 Automatic Savings Account